Main Content Region

 Put an item into Course Reserves

 Instructors at CSUSB may place items on Course Reserves for their students to use.
-These materials may be Pfau Library-owned copies or personal copies.
+These materials may be owned or licensed by CSUSB Libraries or personal copies of textbooks and other materials provided by instructors.

 Course Reserves Requests

-For personal copies: Please submit the request form, print the confirmation email, and include the printout when you bring your copy to the Course Reserves desk for processing.
+For personal copies: Please submit the request form, print the confirmation email, and include the printout when you bring your copy to the Circulation Desk for processing.
 The library is not responsible for damage to, or loss of, personal copies.

 To find Pfau Library-owned copies, check OneSearch: Books & Media (CSUSB).